-Meghan Lamberth, a former assistant coach at Maryville University and Northwestern pitcher, was named a Kansas softball assistant coach in July 2019.
+Meghan Lamberth finished her second season as an assistant coach at the University of Kansas in 2021.
+Lamberth, a former assistant coach at Maryville University and Northwestern pitcher, was named a Kansas softball assistant coach in July 2019.

 Lamberth spent three seasons at Maryville as an assistant softball coach and oversaw a 2019 pitching staff that registered a 1.82 earned run average in Great Lakes Valley Conference play.
 Lamberth also coached Alyssa Callans, the program’s first Division II Conference Commissioners Association All-American (Third Team).